Louise Beavers: Early life

 Beavers was born in Cincinnati, Ohio to school teacher Ernestine (Monroe) Beavers and William M. Beavers, who was originally from Georgia.
 Her mother's illness caused the family to move to Pasadena, California.

 In Pasadena, she attended school and engaged in several after-school activities, such as basketball and church choir.
 Her mother also worked as a voice teacher and taught her how to sing.
 In 1920, Beavers graduated from Pasadena High School.
 She then worked as a dressing-room attendant for a photographer and served as a personal maid to film star Leatrice Joy.

 Career

-Beavers's acting career began as a member of the Lady Minstrels, a group of young women who staged amateur productions and appeared on stage at the Loews State Theatre.
+Beavers' acting career began as a member of the Lady Minstrels, a group of young women who staged amateur productions and appeared on stage at the Loews State Theatre.
 Charles Butler, an agent for African-American actors, saw one of her early performances and recommended that she audition for a film role.

 Beavers was initially hesitant to audition for film roles because of the negative portrayal of blacks in film.
 She once said, "In all the pictures I had seen… they never used colored people for anything except savages."
 However, she won a role in the film Uncle Tom’s Cabin (1927) and went on to play stereotypical black roles such as those of a slave, a mother figure, a maid or domestic servant.